3 Business Lessons We Learned with Nearshore Development

 2. Talent: As a company focused on iOS and Android development, it would have been difficult for the SaaS company to quickly find freelancers or other resources who were conversant in Windows.
 By engaging iTexico, the company leveraged a company with best-in-class talent in a variety of platforms.
 This cross-platform experience led to an early realization -- that several key back-end components in the iOS and Android apps could be repurposed, decreasing the amount of development time.

-Do you need to know how to leverage technology to address business problems within your organization with nearshore development?
+Do you need to know how to leverage technology to address business problems within your organization with nearshore development services?
 If we can be of service, give us a call.